Where To See Bears In Alaska

 Bear Trip #8 Kaktovik

 Kaktovik, a small Inupiat village, is home to polar bears.
 Although they spend the majority of their time on sea ice, many of the bears gather along the coast and on the barrier islands near Barter Island from August to October.
-Guides from Kaktovik take visitors through protected waters that surround the town, offering visitors a glimpse of these amazing creatures.
+Guides from Kaktovik take visitors through the protected waters that surround the town, offering visitors a glimpse of these amazing creatures.
+The sight of a polar bear emerging from the icy terrain leaves most visitors in awe of the Arctic's natural beauty!

 Planning Your Alaska Bear Viewing Adventure

 Just remember, bear viewing in Alaska is seasonal and depends on when salmon and other food sources are abundant at that location.
 Make sure to consider where to see bears in Alaska when you plan your trip, but also what time of year the salmon are running at the location (or locations) you plan to visit.
-If you keep these two simple things in mind, you will be able to plan a memorable Alaskan bear viewing adventure.
+If you keep these two simple things in mind, you will be able to plan a memorable Alaskan bear-viewing adventure to witness these magnificent creatures in their natural habitat and create unforgettable memories that will last a lifetime.

 Download all three Alaska tour brochures for tour dates and pricing.